-These parameters are also used for the model to calculate the amortized cost relating to nonrecourse receivables purchased in Greece.
+These parameters are also used for the model to calculate the amortized cost relating to non-recourse receivables purchased in Greece.
 The first purchases in Greece were made in September 2017, under the freedom to provide services provision.
 As for other types of relationship that do not refer to the Italian National Health Service, also for receivables purchased in Greece it will be arranged to reconstruct the time series relating to collection percentages and average collection timeframes for late payment interest.
-With reference to Magellan-the group acquired in 2016-, notwithstanding the minor significance of late payment interest to the total of receivables, as part of the activities to complete the integration of the Group's processes, which also includes synchronizing the time series of data and the analysis instruments with those used by the Parent Banca Farmafactoring, the Group adopted the estimation criteria decided locally by management when Magellan was listed.
-These confirm a substantially integral recovery of late payment interest recognized in the income statement, net of discounts and/or rounding offs of a maximum of 3% granted to the debtors.
-Late payment interest on past due trade receivables in the Magellan Group are mainly recognized when there is a reasonable certainty that the interest will be collected, on the basis of agreements reached with the debtor counterparties or when decided by a court of law.

-• Interest income on securities classified in the AFS and HTM portfolios and interest expense on securities issued by the Bank, are recognized at amortized cost, i.e., by applying to the face value of the securities the effective interest rate of return (IRR), determined as the difference between the coupon rate of interest and the purchase price of the same security and taking into account any issue discount.
+Interest income on securities classified in the AFS and HTM portfolios and interest expense on securities issued by the Bank, are recognized at amortized cost, i.e., by applying to the face value of the securities the effective interest rate of return (IRR), determined as the difference between the coupon rate of interest and the purchase price of the same security and taking into account any issue discount.